China revs up spending plan as economy cools, investment growth at record low

 Industrial output also undershot expectations, weighed down by pollution curbs and an uncertain trade outlook, adding to expectations that authorities will roll out more policy stimulus.

-The July data comes as the U.S. prepares even tougher trade tariffs on imports from China.

-Since the trade war started, Beijing has shifted its focus to boosting domestic demand and is taking a more measured approach in its campaign to curb financial risks and debt, which has pushed up borrowing costs and triggered a rising number of defaults.
+Since the trade war started, Beijing has shifted its focus to boosting domestic demand and is taking a more measured approach to curbing financial risks and debt, which has pushed up borrowing costs and numbers of defaults.

-The finance ministry said on Tuesday that local governments should accelerate issuance of special bonds for infrastructure projects over the next couple of months.
-Local governments are allowed to issue 1.35 trillion yuan ($196.13 billion) of such bonds this year.
+The finance ministry said local governments should accelerate issuance of special bonds for infrastructure projects over the next couple of months.
+Local governments are allowed to issue 1.35 trillion yuan ($196 billion) of such bonds this year.

-In the past month, the government has pledged to ramp up spending on railways and roads - its traditional “go-to” approach when the economy slows - though it said investment will be more targeted.
+In the past month, the government has promised to raise spending on railways and roads - its traditional approach when the economy slows - though it said investment will be more targeted.

-Suzhou’s transit authority said China’s state planner has approved a $14 billion plan by the eastern city to expand its urban rail network.
-That followed approval for a similar project in a northeastern city over the weekend.
+The transit authority of the eastern city of Suzhou said China’s state planner has approved a $14 billion expansion of its urban rail network.
+That followed approval for a similar project in a northeastern city.

 The central bank is also pumping more money into the financial system and urging banks to offer more loans at cheaper rates to small businesses.
-New yuan loans exceeded expectations in July, statistics showed on Monday, in one of the few bright spots in the most recent data.
+New yuan loans exceeded expectations in July, in one of the few bright spots in the most recent data.

 “Admittedly, infrastructure spending may soon bottom out given the recent shift toward a looser fiscal stance and monetary easing should eventually drive a turnaround in credit growth,” Julian Evans-Pritchard, senior China economist at Capital Economics, wrote in a note.